reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 Caffeine and aspirin, which were introduced because they contain the least unnecessary ingredients, are commercialized in large quantities, such as "Estalon Mocha" (エスタロンモカ, coffee-colored tablets, extremely bitter taste) and aspirin tablets (used to be a trademark for acetylsalicylic acid, but has long fallen into generic use).
 There are "Coffee Soft Tablets" (エカ－フェソフト錠, produced by Eezai エ－ザイ), "Coffee Cool Tablets" (カフェク－ル, produced by Arakusu アラクス) and other medicines that prevent dozing off.
 For aspirin, there are antipyretic analgesics with aspirin as the main ingredient, such as "Grandol" (グランド－ル, Fujisawa Pharmaceutical Co., Ltd.) and "New Grelan A" (新グレランA, Takeda Pharmaceutical Co., Ltd.).

-### Case Study 1: A young salesman who posted an article to a newspaper announcing his suicide
+### Case study 1: A young salesman who posted an article to a newspaper announcing his suicide

 On 1956-08-02, at around 10 in the evening, a movie theater in Mejiro District, Tokyo, was showing two movies in succession.
 The receptionist noticed that a young man was still sleeping, so she planned to wake him up, but found that the man was already cold.
 He slowly swallowed 200 tablets of Brovarin[^brovarin] and 30 tablets of Adorm[^adorm] while drinking alcohol.
 After being rushed to the hospital immediately, he slept for a whole day and night, and died early on the 4th.